lunanerdderg/MLA-on-Linux.github.io/README.md

+If you're looking for the tutorial, click [here](https://lunanerdderg.github.io/MLA-on-Linux.github.io/).

 # Licenses

 *This is a simplified, non-comprehensive guide to the Attribution-NonCommercial-ShareAlike 4.0 International license, and should not be taken as legal advice.
 Please consult a lawyer before taking any action.*